Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 ### Preliminary Notes

 1. Angular 4 (*Ng4*) is a JavaScript framework that allows us to easily create single-page applications.
-This outline assumes the reader already is familiar with the concept of single-page applications, but, in brief, it is an approach to web design where routing and rerendering of pages is handled by the web client, rather than in the back end.
-This eliminates the need for http requests to the back end, which greatly enhances performance.
-Of course, http requests are made, but only when necessary to obtain new data, and they are handled asynchronously.
+This outline assumes the reader already is familiar with the concept of single-page applications, but, in brief, it is an approach to web design where routing and rendering of pages is handled by the web client, rather than in the back end.
+This eliminates the need for AJAX requests to the back end, which greatly enhances performance.
+Of course, AJAX requests are made, but only when necessary to obtain new data, and they are handled asynchronously.

 2. Angular 2 got rid of default two-way data binding, allowing it to be faster and more scalable.
 It is considerably different than Angular and reflects many elements present in ReactJS.
+Ng4 has recently come out and, while adding some functionality, is basically a continuation of Angular 2.
+This outline is based on an original outline made for Angular 2 and is being updated, so references to Angular 2 will be replaced over time with Ng4.

 3. Angular 2 was a significant break from Angular 1.
 In contrast, Angular 4 is merely an enhancement of Angular 2 and considered just a non-breaking version upgrade of Angular 2.
 Either may be referred to now simply as *Angular*.

-4. Setup of an Angular 2 project can be a major task, given the need to configure TypeScript and Webpack.
-We will assume setup has been taken care of throughout this outline, until [Section X](#webpack), where we discuss setup.
+4. Setup of an Ng4 project can be a major task, given the need to configure TypeScript and Webpack.
+We will assume setup has been taken care of throughout this outline, until [Section X](#webpack), where we discuss setup, as well as use of the Angular CLI.

-5. Angular 2 was designed to be used with TypeScript, a Microsoft-designed version of Javascript.
+5. Ng4 was designed to be used with TypeScript, a Microsoft-designed version of Javascript.
 The final section of this outline, [Section XI](#typescript), is an introduction to TypeScript.

 ### Basic Structure of the Application

 1. When we create the application, we will normally have, in addition to a variety of configuration files, a folder named something along the lines of **src**.
 This folder will typically contain two folders, with names such as **app** and **assets**.
-The *app* folder will contain the application, whereas the *assets* folder will typically contain fonts, css styling, and images.
+The *app* folder will contain the application (components, services, pipes, *etc.*, whereas the *assets* folder will typically contain fonts, css styling, and images.

 2. In addition to the directories described above, the *src* directory will contain the **index.html** file, which will be the single page of our single-page application.
-It is a very basic HTML setup file, and should contain in the body a single **component directive** (see below), so that the entire file might look something like:
+It is a very basic HTML setup file, and should contain in the body a single **component directive** (\<app-root> below), so that the entire file might look something like:
     ```html
     <!doctype html>
     <html>